 Q 11.
 The job you held previously had you at what position? (¿Qué puesto ocupaste en tu último trabajo?)

-Ans: The question will validate your claim in the resume
+Ans: These type of spain interview questions will validate your claim in the resume.

 Your edge: Be honest about your previous experience.
 Refrain from any negative words around the previous experience.
 Clarify your stand on the switch of the job.
 This answer will determine your readiness